 A Go-To Resource for Clients

-In 2021, Chris was one of only 12 lawyers to be selected as a Fellow of the American College of Construction Lawyers, a prestigious, peer-selected national organization of lawyers who are dedicated to excellence in the practice of construction law.
+In 2021, Chris was selected as a Fellow of the American College of Construction Lawyers, a prestigious, peer-selected national organization of lawyers who are dedicated to excellence in the practice of construction law.
 Currently, there are approximately 225 U.S. Fellows.

 Before joining Epstein Becker Green, Chris was an associate and partner for nearly 20 years at a national law firm.
 Previously, he served as a Judicial Clerk in the Tennessee Court of Appeals, Middle Section.